Louis Mafouta: Club career

-Born in Beaumont-sur-Oise, he has played for Saint-Ouen-l'Aumône, Panserraikos, Senlis, Chambly and Chambly II.
+Born in Beaumont-sur-Oise, he has played for AS Saint-Ouen-l'Aumône, Panserraikos, USM Senlis, Chambly and Chambly II.

 In January 2019, he moved to Grasse.

 In August 2020, Mafouta signed a two-year contract with Swiss Challenge League club Neuchâtel Xamax.

 On 19 January 2022, Mafouta joined Metz in Ligue 1 on loan with an option to buy.

 On 1 July 2022, Mafouta signed a three-year contract with Quevilly-Rouen.
+In his only season at the club, he recorded eleven goals, a club record in Ligue 2.
+On 12 July 2023, Mafouta signed for fellow Ligue 2 side Amiens.

+On 5 August 2025, Mafouta joined Guingamp on a three-season contract.

 International career

-He made his international debut for the Central African Republic in 2017.
+He made his international debut for the Central African Republic on 27 March 2017, in their 2–1 defeat to Gambia.
+On 7 September 2023 he scored his 11th international goal and surpassed Hilaire Momi as Les Fauves' all time top scorer.